Quiet Getaways In and Around Downtown Fort Lauderdale

 Details: From downtown Fort Lauderdale, head north to Broward Boulevard then east until it ends at Victoria Park.
 Annie Beck Park is open from 8 a.m. to 9 p.m., and it's free.

-Colee Hammock was the site of the first white settlement on the New River and, in 1836, a murder scene.
+Colee Hammock was the site of the first white settlement on the New River and, in 1836, a scene of violence.

 The killings came during the Second Seminole War, one of several conflicts between Florida's Native Americans and the U.S. government, which wanted to move them to reservations west of the Mississippi River.